LTcyber/ActiveDirectoryLab/README.md

  * Investigated a cyberattack and produced a comprehensive report documenting findings and outlining key recommendations to improve a client's cybersecurity posture
- * Conducted a comprehensive risk assessment
+ * Conducted a comprehensive risk assessment.

+Check attachments for more details about the projects.